szpajder/dumpvdl2/README.md

 - If you prefer daily rotation, `--daily` option does just that.
 The file name suffix will be `_YYYYMMDD` in this case.

+- Add `--utc` option if you prefer UTC timestamps rather than local timezone in output and filenames.

 ### Integration with Planeplotter

 `dumpvdl2` can send ACARS messages to Planeplotter, which in turn can extract aircraft position